anassinator/ilqr/README.rst

 Similarly, you can set up your own cost function by either extending the :code:`Cost` class and hard-coding it and its partial derivatives.
 Alternatively, you can write it up as a `Theano` expression and use the :code:`AutoDiffCost` class for it to be auto-differentiated.
+Finally, if all you have are a loss functions, you can use the :code:`FiniteDiffCost` class to approximate the derivatives with finite difference approximation.

-The most common cost function is the quadratic format used by Linear Quadratic Regulators:
+The most common cost function is the quadratic format used by Linear Quadratic
+Regulators:

 .. math::